SamuelLangenfeld/book_club/README.md

 ## Future Functions
   Let users add wines we've sampled.
   Implement rating system for books and wines.
-Sidebar for easy navigation on large pages.
   Implement email for app to confirm users on registration and send club updates.